tokongs/tokongs.github.io-old/readme.md

 # WASM OpenGL project

+# Dependencies

+* OpenGL
+* GLFW
+* GLEW(for linux)
+* Emscripten(for WASM)
+* spdlog

+The ***3rd-party*** folder contains a verision of spdlog compiled with emscripten.
+If you want the newest version you'll have to to this yourself.
+It's mostly the same commmands as this project uses.

 ## Build
 To build the project you need to have CMake and optionally Emscripten if you